ldijkman/Honda-Shadow-VT600C-Honda-Shadow-VLX/README.md

 drive the thing since 1991

 this one 1988 50.000 miles now

+drive it in any weather

-only tires chain accu and oil/filter spatk plug did almost no maintenence
+only tires chain accu and oil/filter spark plug

+ did almost no maintenence

+people complained about my slick rear tire in snowy weather

 started painting it mat black with cheap ACTION.COM paint, thats easy a scratch is easy fixed